h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Multivariate_Exam_Conditional_Distribution_Examples.md

 #### Part a: Finding the conditional distribution of $X_1$ given $X_2 = 8$ and $X_3 = 11$

-To find the conditional distribution, we partition the variables:
+Step 1: Partition the parameters for conditional distribution:
 - $\mathbf{X}_1 = X_1$ (the variable of interest)
 - $\mathbf{X}_2 = (X_2, X_3)$ (the conditioning variables)